amitsagargowda/Advanced-C-1/forkpid/README.md

 3. multiple_forkpid

-In this program, it is explained that how the pid and ppid is executed in the each fork() system call.
+In this program, it is explained that how the pid and ppid is executed in the each fork() system call .